 Research at MUCCRI Through partnership with NARO and the International Institute for Tropical Agriculture (IITA-Uganda) and with funding from USAID, MUCCRI is offering both financial and technical support to a series of graduate students (both MSc and PhD) research efforts as well as research experiences for undergraduates.
-The different research topics for PhD covered by the graduate students include the following:
+The research efforts for graduate students are focused on a range of research topics that have been identified and agreed upon with the partners.
+The different research topics for MSc and PhD covered by the graduate students include the following:

 PhD on climate-smart Robusta coffee: understanding the biophysical and economic challenges and opportunities at plot level.
 PhD on climate change adaptation, climate smart technologies: Overcoming drought stress in key food crops, combining drought-tolerant germplasm with evaluating technologies for conserving, collecting, and supplying water.
 PhD on climate change adaptation at household and community level - diversification or specialization and the implications of control over assets.

 This research assesses Climate Change Adaptation Technologies (CCATs) and Crop Productivity (CP) in the Coffee-Based Farming Systems of Uganda.
 The Coffee-Based Farming System sustains many households for income and food.
 However, its sustainability is threatened by the uncertainty in the severity and timing of Climate Change/Variability (CCV) impacts.
 Despite farmers’ autonomous adaptation approaches to such impacts, many remain food insecure and with low incomes.
 Compelled by the determinants of adoption, farmers also opt to trade-off among CCATs with respect to income or food security, which makes them more vulnerable.

 The main objective of this study is to evaluate CCATs within the Coffee-Based Farming Systems of Uganda in terms of CP across different geographical locations, rainfall/altitudinal gradients and temporal scales.